top of page

 The following are some arguments in favor of donating to FWI, roughly in descending order of our view of their significance:

-2. FWI’s current impact: We currently estimate that we’ve improved the lives of over 1 million fishes.
+2. FWI’s current impact: We currently estimate that we’ve improved the lives of over 2 million fishes.
 This makes FWI one of the most promising avenues in the world to reduce farmed fish suffering, and likely the most promising avenue in the world to reduce the suffering of farmed Indian major carp, one of the largest and most neglected species groups of farmed fishes.

 3. Tackling some of the animal movement’s hardest questions: If we are ever going to bring about a world that is truly humane, we will need to focus on the more neglected groups in animal farming, particularly including farmed fishes and animals farmed in informal economies.
 We believe that FWI’s work is demonstrating some avenues of helping these groups, and will thus enable other organizations to work more effectively on them.
 For instance, some of the lessons we learned in implementing our own farmer-centric work later inspired the model that Shrimp Welfare Project is pursuing in their Sustainable Shrimp Farmers of India.

 4. Movement building in Asia: Almost 90% of farmed fishes, as well as the majority of farmed terrestrial animals, are in Asia.
-We thus believe it is critical to launch movements in Asian countries to address the suffering facing these animals, and to expand the animal movement by bringing in new people.
-We are proud to have hired a local team of about 17 full-time equivalent staff in India as well as contractors in China and the Philippines.
+We thus believe it is critical to launch movements in Asian countries to address the suffering these animals face, and to expand the animal movement by bringing in new people.
+We are proud to have hired a local team of about 20 full-time equivalent staff in India as well as contractors in China and the Philippines.
 We are also proud that most of these people did not work in animal protection previously, and are now more likely to have careers helping animals even after they leave FWI.

 What are the best arguments against donating to FWI?